-In 2018, the U.S. Department of Energy’s (DOE) Office of Fossil Energy and the National Energy Technology Laboratory (NETL) issued a request for proposal (RFP) as part of the Coal FIRST initiative—a research and development (R&D) program that aims to advance first-of-their kind coal generation technologies able to adapt to the evolving electrical grid.
+In 2018, the U.S. Department of Energy’s Office of Fossil Energy and Carbon Management, along with the National Energy Technology Laboratory, issued a request for proposals as part of its Coal FIRST initiative—a research and development program that aims to advance first-of-their-kind coal generation technologies able to adapt to the evolving electrical grid.

-After submitting two concepts in the first phase of the RFP, the DOE and NETL awarded Barr a pre-front-end engineering design (PreFEED) study for its hybrid gas/coal concept (HGCC) power-plant design in 2019.
-We teamed with Doosan Heavy Industries and Construction; Envergex, LLC; Microbeam Technologies, Inc.; the University of North Dakota – Institute of Energy Studies; and MLJ Consulting to develop the future plant concept that combines a state-of-the-art, ultra-supercritical (USC) 250-MW coal-fired power plant with an 80-MW natural gas-fired turbine and energy storage.
+Barr submitted two concepts for the first phase of the project, and in 2019 was awarded a pre-front-end engineering design (pre-FEED) study for a hybrid gas-and-coal concept power-plant design.
+We teamed with Doosan Heavy Industries and Construction; Envergex, LLC; Microbeam Technologies, Inc.; MLJ Consulting; and the University of North Dakota’s Institute of Energy Studies to develop the plant concept, which combines a state-of-the-art, ultra-super-critical 250 MW coal-fired power plant with an 80 MW natural-gas-fired turbine and energy storage.

-Barr delivered the study findings in a preliminary engineering report, which illustrated the advantages and effectiveness of the proposed future system, the business case, and an approach for advancement through identified technology gaps.
-In the next phase, concept designs will complete FEED studies prior to the construction of a pilot-scale power plant.
+Barr delivered the study findings in a preliminary engineering report that illustrated the advantages and effectiveness of the proposed system, the business case, and an approach for advancement through the identified technology gaps.